 Ransomware mitigation strategies

-Following is an overview of other countermeasures your organization can use to help avoid or reduce the impact of ransomware attacks:
+Following is an overview of other countermeasures your organisation can use to help avoid or reduce the impact of ransomware attacks:

 1. Use technology controls to block malicious payloads